 - 1. Excellent CPR is a priority: - a.
 15 compressions: 2 ventilations in groups of 10 cycles over 2 minutes (30:2 if only one rescuer). - b.
 Push hard and fast (≥100/min) and allow full recoil of chest during compressions. - c.
 Change rescuer doing compressions every 2 minutes to avoid fatigue. - d.
-After advanced airway, ventilation rate should be 8-10 / minute without pausing compressions to deliver ventilation.
+After advanced airway, ventilation rate should be 10 / minute without pausing compressions to deliver ventilation.
 Respiratory rate on ETCO2 monitor may help to avoid harmful hyperventilation. - e.
 Restart CPR immediately after any defibrillation attempts. - f.
 Keep pauses in CPR to a minimum by charging defibrillator during CPR, restarting compressions immediately after defibrillation without checking pulse or rhythm, and avoiding pauses in CPR during airway management. - g.
 Monitor CPR quality with waveform capnography in cardiac arrest, level of ETCO2 correlates with perfusion/ cardiac output from CPR.
 A SUDDEN increase in ETCO2 by >10 mmHg may indicate return of spontaneous circulation (ROSC). - 2.
 If AED has been applied by BLS provider, skip to appropriate place in protocol that incorporates previous care.
-ALS providers should switch to manual defibrillator after initial AED shock. - 3.
+ALS providers should switch to manual defibrillator after initial AED shock. - Vascular access should be obtained by the quickest possible route to facilitate giving the first EPINEPHrine dose as soon as possible, ideally within 5 minutes of starting chest compressions.
 Endotracheal medications are not very effective, but if IV/IO is unsuccessful, EPINEPHrine and lidocaine may be administered via endotracheal tube.
 EPINEPHrine 0.1 mg/kg (0.1 mL/kg of 1mg/mL concentration). - 4.
 Ventilation with BVM is as effective as endotracheal intubation in children when transport times are short.
 If appropriate size is available, consider insertion of King LT or iGel alternative airway.
-Endotracheal intubation should be avoided unless unable to ventilate adequately with BVM and/or alternative advanced airway, if available. - 5.
-Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND continuous waveform ETCO2 detector.
+Endotracheal intubation should be avoided unless unable to ventilate adequately with BVM and/or alternative advanced airway, if available. - Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND continuous waveform ETCO2 detector.
 Follow Confirmation of Airway Placement Protocol #2032.
-May insert gastric tube, if available, to decompress stomach. - Repeat lidocaine, 1 mg/kg IV, in 15 minutes (maximum total dose of 3 mg/kg). - 7.
+May insert gastric tube, if available, to decompress stomach. - 6.
+Repeat lidocaine, 1 mg/kg IV, in 15 minutes (maximum total dose of 3 mg/kg). - 7.
 If possible, contact medical command prior to moving or transporting patient.
 CPR is much less effective during patient transportation, and any possible interventions by medical command will be less effective without optimal CPR. - 8.
 Field termination of resuscitation must be ordered by Medical Command Physician, otherwise continue resuscitation attempts and initiate transport.